top of page

 Transfer north to Lake Inari.
 Sámi reindeer experience, ice fishing, snowshoe in Urho Kekkonen.

-10 Nights · September – October
+10 Nights · September to October

 Early Season Aurora